 Nowadays it is almost mandatory for a kitchen to use a garbage disposal unit.
 They are huge time-savers and they literally can make your life easier.
-But, you should know what can you put in a garbage disposal unit.
+But, you should know what you can put in a garbage disposal unit.

 Here I will be able to see what can be put and what should be avoided.
 After all, these units still have some limitations.

 What can you put in a garbage disposal unit?

 Here I will reveal the professional secrets, regarding what should be put in garbage disposal unit.
 Still, I cannot stress how important it is to follow this advice.

 Garbage disposal units are powerful as you were able to see, but there are still some limitations.
 I will help you get a better idea on what shouldn’t be put in them.

 I performed countless tests regarding these foods and garbage in general, so all the tips are tested and confirmed.